Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure

 As PTA experiments mature, add pulsars and improve instrumentation, we will be able to fully characterize the GWB.
 This characterization includes GWB map-making~\cite{Mingarelli_2013, nanograv23_anisotropy}, and more precisely measuring the GWB's amplitude and strain spectrum~\cite{agazie_nanograv_2023, eptacollaboration_second_2023, agazie2024_ACC}.
 These measurements will provide more clues as to the composition of the GWB, and the physics sourcing it: a GWB sourced by SMBHBs will show signs of discreteness in the characteristic strain spectrum in the form of excursions from the $h_c(f) \propto f^{-2/3}$ power-law~\cite{phinney_practical_2001}, due to a relative over-or-under-density of SMBHBs at a specific frequency, while a cosmological background will be smooth.

 These binaries are hosted at the center of massive galaxies which result from galaxy major mergers~\cite{Begelman_1980, Kormendy_1995}, and thus trace the history of galaxy evolution.
-Therefore the spatial distribution of SMBHBs is expected to be correlated to that of galaxies, see Figure~\ref{fig:cross_maps}.
-A GWB generated by SMBHBs hence inherits the spatial distribution of their host galaxies.
-This opens the possibility of exploiting GWB anisotropies to probe the LSS, as these anisotropies act as a novel tracer of the underlying dark matter distribution -- so-called {\it cosmic web}.
-While all GWB anisotropies can be traced back to the LSS, nearby SMBHBs can introduce strong anisotropies that hide the LSS imprints in the GWB maps.
-This kind of loud-source anisotropy can be searched for and modeled using current techniques developed by e.g. \cite{Mingarelli_2013,taylor2020}.
+Therefore, the spatial distribution of SMBHBs is expected to be correlated to that of galaxies, see figure~\ref{fig:cross_maps}; or, said differently, a GWB generated by SMBHBs inherits the spatial distribution of their host galaxies.
+This opens the possibility of exploiting GWB anisotropies to probe the LSS, as these anisotropies act as a novel tracer of the underlying dark matter distribution, the so-called {\it cosmic web}.
+Although all GWB anisotropies can be traced back to the LSS, nearby SMBHBs can introduce strong anisotropies that hide the cosmic web imprints in the GWB maps.
+This kind of loud-source anisotropy can be searched for and modeled using current techniques developed by, e.g., ref.~\cite{Mingarelli_2013,taylor2020}.
 Targeting LSS-induced anisotropies and comparing them with galaxy clustering therefore provides a clear test of the nature of the GWB.
 Indeed, non-zero cross-correlations between the LSS and the GWB would support SMBHBs as the primary source of the GWB~\cite{Mingarelli_2017, sah2024, sah2024_imprints, lemke2024}.